qlero/faceforensics_reproduction/README.md

 ├── input_videos                 # Folder containing the FF++ datasets
 │   ├── README.md
 │   ├── convert_videos2images.py # Script to convert manip/orig videos into pics
-│   ├── download.py              # (NI) Script to download the FF++ dataset
-│   ├── notMorgan.mp4            # Example video
+│   ├── create_data_folder.py    # Script retrieve a random selection of images to create a data loader │   ├── download.py              # (NI) Script to download the FF++ dataset │   ├── notMorgan.mp4            # Example video
 │   ├── dataloader_<compression> # (NI) Folder with a copy of image data for a Pytorch dataloader